3D Reconstruction of Objects in Hands without Real World 3D Supervision: Approach

-Building this prior in 3D is computationally challenging.
-Instead, we build this prior on occupancy values in arbitrary 2D slices (that pass through the origin) of real and predicted 3D shapes.
-For generated samples, this involves sampling the function $f$ on a 2D grid placed on a random plane passing through the origin.
-We adopt the same strategy for representing real samples, but use the predictions of the model on the \obman training set.
-As these are predictions on the \obman training set, they generally match the ground truth slices well but at the same time are soft and prevent the discriminator from cheating.
+\boldparagraph{Sampling 2D slices} There are several important considerations in sampling 2D slices.
+First, uniformly sampling 2D planes often leads to most points lying outside the object, which is not useful for training the discriminator.
+Instead, we sample 2D planes that pass through the origin in the hand coordinate system.
+Since the objects are in contact with the hand, the sampled points are more likely to encompass the object.
+Then, we rotate the sampled 2D planes by arbitrary angles so that they are not axis aligned to better capture fine-grained shape information.
+We ablate all these design choices in~\Secref{ablation}.
+This sampling function $\mathcal{Z}$ results in a set of 2D planes on which 3D points are uniformly sampled.

-Supervision for $f$ is obtained by computing gradients through $g$ on the sampled occupancy values so as to maximize the realism of the occupancy slices output by $f$.
-Following~\cite{kanazawa2018learning}, we use the least squares formulation~\cite{Mao2017ICCV} for training the discriminator.
-The shape prior loss takes the form \Lshape~$=g(\text{slice}(f(\cdot;I, \thetaa, \thetaw, K)))^2$, where $\text{slice}$ function samples a 2D slice using the occupancy function $f$, and $g$ is the discriminator that has been trained to predict $0$ for real samples and 1 for generated samples using L2 loss.
+\boldparagraph{Training} We pass the sampled points from 2D slices of the generated 3D shape through $\mathcal{F}$ to get the corresponding occupancy values $S^{\text{gen}}$.
+This represents the generated 3D shape.
+We adopt the same strategy for representing 3D shapes from \obman (used as real shapes) but use the predictions $S^{\text{real}}$ of the occupancy network overfitted on \obman.
+As they come from a overfitted model, they generally match the ground truth slices well but at the same time are soft and prevent the discriminator from cheating.